 Aztech Recognition Agreement

 You also need three originals of an Aztech Recognition Agreement.
 The lending bank keeps two, and the building’s property manager retains the other.
-This is a three-way agreement between you, the bank, and the board.
-The co-op pledges to alert the bank if you fail to pay the maintenance fees; along with other items, such as if you seek to sublet or sell your apartment.
+The Aztech agreement is a three-way agreement between you, the bank, and the board.
+The Co-op pledges to alert the bank if you fail to pay the maintenance fees; along with other items, such as if you seek to sublet or sell your apartment.

 Preparing The Co-op Board Application Package

 Using a real-life example should illustrate the application process better.
-The first two sections are the purchase application (which we discussed previously) and the fully executed contract of sale.
+The first two sections are the purchase application and the fully executed contract of sale.
 These should be straightforward.